LM0620/vision_for_the_blind_2/README.md

 Paste directory of installation to pytesseract_location property.

 For other properties in `config.py`, please update them with your local directory where you store `model_9.h5` and `tokenizer.p`.
+model_9.h5 is the model you just downloaded and tokenizer.p is included in github.

 You need to download modules in nltk library like below.
 ```